This is a common question often heard by laundry service staff from their customers while throwing in their clothes into the washer.

-Red clothes should not be washed with black clothes because the red dye can bleed and potentially transfer onto the black clothes, discoloring them.
+Black and red clothing should not be washed together because the red dye may bleed and affect the colour of the black clothing.
 This can happen because red clothing often contains a higher amount of dye than other colors, which makes it more likely for the dye to run or fade.
 Additionally, black clothes are more likely to show discoloration from dye transfer than other colors, making them more noticeable.

 It's always best to sort clothes by color before washing them and wash similar-colored clothes together to avoid any accidental dye transfer or discoloration.
 If you have to wash red clothes with black clothes, you could use a color catcher sheet to absorb any excess dye, but it's not guaranteed to work 100%.

 Checking the care labels on your clothing is a good habit because some clothing manufacturers may advise a specific washing method to protect the colour and fabric.

 If you are wondering how to prevent color or dye transfer when washing your favorite clothes aside from sorting them by color, here are other tips:

 - Use cold water: Cold water can help to prevent dye from bleeding out of clothes.
 When washing items that are susceptible to colour transfer, use the cold water option on your washing machine.

 - Look for color-safe detergent: Use a specifically formulated color-safe detergent to help prevent dye transfer.

 - Invest in color-catching sheets: Color-catching sheets can be added to the wash to absorb excess dye and prevent it from transferring to other clothes.

 - Wash new clothes separately: New clothes may contain excess dye that could transfer to other clothes during the first wash.
 It's best to wash new clothes separately before washing them with other clothes.